Yao-Xinchen/ECE391-Tips/macos.md

   ]
 ```

-Later, your clangd should be able to provide code completion and syntax checking.
+Later, your Clangd should be able to provide code completion and syntax checking.